A childhood characterized by healthy, supportive parenting – in other words, secure attachment

 - Seek out securely attached friends and intimate relationships.
 You may need to limit or end contact with people who make you feel inadequate, unworthy, devalued, blamed or shamed.
 You may also need to break conditioned habits of gravitating towards people who make you feel small.
 (For more information, please see my article on attachment trauma and relationships HERE)

 - Get Therapy if you are stuck.
 Many people feel bogged down by anxiety, especially lingering insecure attachment based anxiety from childhood, and need temporary support to overcome it effectively.
 Honestly ask yourself if you need some extra help.
 This is not a sign of weakness but of common sense.
 The good news is that counseling can usually help you resolve anxiety more quickly than you can on your own, often in 8 to 20 sessions.
 Once you start overcoming anxiety you’ll feel more confident and independent, which creates a solid foundation for an anxiety-free life.

 Photo: Jessica To’oto’o

 Need help overcoming Anxiety?
-Visit my Anxiety Counselling web page
+Visit my Anxiety Counseling web page